The choice to improve: You don’t have to be here

 We want to improve, we want to achieve goals.
 If that’s the case, we know more than we ever have about the science of learning, achieving, etc. But the information is just a tool.
 It’s not a guarantee that you will succeed, a signal that you should be improving, or a litmus test for if you are working hard enough and wanting it badly enough.
 This information won’t prevent life circumstances or tragedy from blocking your path.
 It won’t promise you to have all the information for you to succeed or to explain all the factors that go into success.
 This information on how to improve certainly won’t prevent you from deciding this is not something that fulfills you.

 This information is just a guide to point you in the right direction on what is a long, difficult, and strange journey.

 And it is one you don’t have to take.

 You don’t have to be an expert on something to be happy.
 No one is forcing you to do this.
 You really really don’t have to be here working.
 Really.
 There are millions of happy people who aren’t experts at anything and that’s a totally valid and great choice.
 And it is a choice.
 So as we go back to school, or prepare yet another audition, or whatever else we do, just remind yourself you chose to be here and you choose to be here.
 And if you ever change your mind, that’s also great and allowed.

 You can sit in bed with your cat all day (my biggest temptation), or live in the woods enjoying nature or travel the world working in hostels.
+Or you could be the “best” at sitting in bed with your cat, or the an expert at being self-sufficient in the woods, or the most knowledgeable on how to travel the world.
 You can ‘work for the weekend’ or be ‘good enough’ at a job you enjoy or try to be a millionaire or choose a different field to be an expert in.
 You can do any of those things poorly or averagely or with expertise.
 You can do literally anything.
 But for some reason you want to be here.
 For some reason, you want to improve here.

 Also a great choice!